Immortality-IMT/Manhattan-Group/node discovery (work on)/README.md

 Node discovery is not mission-critical and therefore, nodes can search for other nodes, connecting to servers once per minute or even once per day.

+The winning strategy of node discovery, is how much of the network does each node know about?
+Every node should always know as close to 100% of the network at all times.

 The code is strictly C code.